Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: The effects on entanglement

-and the explicit expressions of $\langle a^{\dagger}a\rangle$ and $\langle b^{\dagger}b\rangle$ are listed in Appendix. \ref{sec:A1}.
-Entanglement exists between two modes of TMSV state if $E<0$.
-The numerical results for Eq. (\ref{eq:entanglement-Eq}) are presented in Fig. \ref{fig:5}.
-First of all, the entanglement in the bimodal state always increases as the squeezing parameter $\lambda$ increases for all $s$ and $\alpha$.
-Furthermore, the entanglement exhibits the same behavior in the cases of different $s$ and $\alpha$ as in the previous sections, which demonstrates again the fact that the coupling of $s=0.3$ and larger weak values result in more profound quantum effects.
-As indicated in Fig. \ref{fig:5} (b),(c) and (d), in weak measurement regime, the entanglement between two bosonic modes of TMSV state can be dramatically increased after postselected von Neumann measurement compared to the initial state case {[}please see the solid red curve Fig. \ref{fig:5} (a){]}.
+First, as depicted in Fig. \ref{fig:5} (a), the entanglement in the bimodal state $|\Psi\rangle$ increases with the squeezing parameter $\lambda$ for all $s$ values and large weak value $\langle\hat{\sigma}_{x}\rangle_{w}=5.671$, corresponding to $\alpha=\frac{8\pi}{9}$.
+In Fig. \ref{fig:5} (b), we plot $E_{\Psi}$ as a function of the squeezing parameter $\lambda$ for various weak values characterized by $\alpha$ while keeping the coupling strength parameter $s$ in the WM regime, specifically $s=0.2$.
+In this regime, the entanglement between the two bosonic modes of the output state $|\Psi\rangle$ dramatically enhances after the postselected von Neumann measurement compared to the initial state case for large weak values.

+To illustrate this point more clearly, in Figs. \ref{fig:5} (c) and \ref{fig:5} (d), we plot $E_{\Psi}$ as a function of the coupling strength parameter $s$ and the weak value angle $\alpha$, respectively.
+The entanglement behaves similarly across different $s$ and $\alpha$ cases, reinforcing the fact that appropriate coupling strength parameters $s$ and large anomalous weak values lead to more profound quantum effects compared to the initial state $|\phi\rangle$.